jjcurtin/lectures_other/2021/TedX/images.md

 # Kortney

-Edit heatmap image
+1. Edit heatmap image
+2. Smartphone knows you
-image for acceptable and possibly stigma image for interventions, tools, and services
+3. Image for acceptable and possibly stigma
-Image representing challenge of choosing what to do? smartphone - I know you better than you know yourself  heart modify maps to display that we know time/date/duration?
+4. Image representing challenge of choosing what to do?

+Image for interventions, tools, and services

 Last text slides?